We Use State Health Department Codes

 - Sanitation and cleanliness

-For a complete list of the Food Safety Rules please refer to the Missouri Food Code - Protection from Contamination.
-For a summary of our rules: Food Brochure.
+For a complete list of the Food Safety Rules please refer to the Missouri Food Code – Protection from Contamination.
+For a summary of our rules, download our food brochure.

-To report foodborne illness believed to have been acquired in Lafayette County, please call the LCHD at 660-259-4371 X234 immediately.
+To report foodborne illness believed to have been acquired in Lafayette County, call the LCHD at 660-259-4371 X234 immediately.
 You, the public, are our eyes and ears.
-If you have a legitimate complaint and feel the important food rules are not being followed, please report your complaint to the LCHD 660-259-4371 X234 or email email@example.com.
+If you have a legitimate complaint and feel that important food rules are not being followed, please report your complaint to the LCHD 660-259-4371 X2014 or email email@example.com.

 Food Establishment Permits

 A permit from the Lafayette County Health Department is required to operate a food establishment.
-Fees are based by rating establishments as either high, medium, or low public health priority based on the corresponding worksheet found here.
+Fees are based on rating establishments as either high, medium, or low public health priority.
+These ratings are based on this corresponding worksheet.

-For building or major remodeling of proposed new establishments, please click here.
+For building or a major remodel of proposed new establishments, follow this link.

-To view the entire Lafayette County Food Ordinance, please click here.
+Feel free to view the entire Lafayette County Food Ordinance.

 Liquor License Approval

-If the Missouri Division of Liquor Control requires the Lafayette County Health Department approval as one of their requirements for a state liquor license, you must hold or obtain a permit (see requirements above) and your facility must be approved either by passing a pre-opening inspection or by submitting designs and plans subject to approval.
-For building criteria, please click here.
+If the Missouri Division of Liquor Control requires the Lafayette County Health Department’s approval as one of their requirements for a state liquor license, you must hold or obtain a permit (see requirements above) and your facility must be approved either by passing a pre-opening inspection or by submitting designs and plans subject to approval.
+Follow this link for building criteria.

 Temporary Food Stands

-For rules and guidelines regarding temporary food stands at fairs, festivals, and other events, please refer to the Temporary Establishment Flyer.
+For rules and guidelines regarding temporary food stands at fairs, festivals, and other events, please download the following:

 Frozen Dessert Licenses

-Establishments with soft-serve ice cream and certain other similar equipment are required to have a license from the Missouri Department of Health and Senior Services.
+Establishments with soft-serve ice cream and other similar equipment are required to have a license from the Missouri Department of Health and Senior Services.
 If you need a Frozen Dessert License, the Inspector will notify the State Health Department and you will receive an application.
-If you need to renew you Frozen Dessert License, they will require your most recent copy of your health inspection, so keep them on file.
-If you have lost it, contact the Lafayette County Health Department; you will be charged a document search and copying fee.
+If you need to renew your Frozen Dessert License, they will require a copy of the most recent health inspection.
+To request a copy, contact the Lafayette County Health Department; a document search and copying fee will apply.

 Food Handler Certification

 As part of the Lafayette County Food Ordinance, most people working at a permit-holding establishment must have a food handlers certificate or card from Lafayette County Health Department or another approved program.
 Food handler certification classes in Lafayette County are offered monthly.
-For dates and times please see the calendar on the Food Safety page.
-To register for a class please contact us.
+Contact LCHD for dates and times.